 - Do several types of work to keep things interesting

-But, there’s also the downsides.
+But, there are also downsides.
 Big ones.
-Here are benefits of working for a full-time employer rather than going the full-time freelancer route:
+Here are the benefits of working for a full-time employer rather than going the full-time freelancer route:

 - Steady income